westpole/react-env-setup/README.md

 ## TODO.

-[-] Add example project requirements
+- [x] Add example project requirements

-[-] Add JSDOCS
+- [ ] Add JSDOCS

-[-] Add GIT hook scripts to check commit massages and to run tests on commit
+- [ ] Add GIT hook scripts to check commit massages and to run tests on commit

-[-] Add React router
+- [ ] Add React router

-[-] Add comments on how to use semver
+- [ ] Add comments on how to use semver